rantong-research/OHeapKNN/README.md

 ## ⚠️ Disclaimer

-This software is provided **"as is"**, without warranty of any kind, express or implied, including but not limited to:
+This software is provided **"as is"**, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability and fitness for a particular purpose.

-- merchantability
-- fitness for a particular purpose

 In no event shall the authors or contributors be liable for any damages arising from the use of this software.